 Integration and Support

 Along with a wide variety of PXI switches, NI has other PXI-based instrumentation such as oscilloscopes, function generators, and RF generators/analyzers that you can use to build fully integrated automated test systems with system-level services and support.
 With the NI System Assurance Program, you can receive your PXI system fully assembled and tested, with software installed, and customized documentation for your system.
-Additional tiers of the NI System Assurance Program extend the standard one-year warranty to either three or five years, ensuring you have repair services for all modules within your PXI chassis.
+Additional tiers of the NI System Assurance Program extend the standard three-year warranty to either three or five years, ensuring you have repair services for all modules within your PXI chassis.
 As a billion dollar company, NI can also help you create and maintain long-lasting test systems by providing customized services such as advanced repair options, globally managed spares, preventative maintenance, and life cycle engineering.

 Figure 5.
 The NI System Assurance Program provides a fast and easy way to get your system up and running.